roeltielen/gismo_pmultigrid_xbraid/README.md

 **$ mpirun -np 4 ./bin/xbraid_heatEquation_example -n "INT" -i "INT" -r "INT"**

 one can obtain the results for different discretizations.
-It should be noted that this example makes use of an XML-file (heat2d_square_ibvp1.xml) which provides all the MGRIT and p-multigrid settings and should be adjusted accordingly.
-The table below shows the results for different values of p and h which can be reproduced in this example.
+It should be noted that this example makes use of an XML-file (heat2d_square_ibvp1.xml) which provides all the MGRIT and *p*-multigrid settings and should be adjusted accordingly.
+The table below shows the results for different values of *p* and *h* which can be reproduced in this example.
 Here, the red colored 9 is the result corresponding to the output above.

 ![GitHub Logo](images/results2.png)